Film: The Decalogue

 - Mythology Gag: The composer Van den Budenmayer (fictitious, but treated as a real person) mentioned in Decalogue Nine is mentioned again in The Double Life of Veronique and the Blue and Red movies of the Three Colors Trilogy.

 - Nerd Glasses: Anka uses a pair of huge pink-framed glasses just for one scene.
-Of course, she looks just as good with them or without them.

 - Not So Different: Just compare Waldermar’s murder by Jacek with the latter’s execution.

 - Outgrown Such Silly Superstitions: Averted in Decalogue One.
 Krzysztof doesn’t believe in God, but he has no problem with the fact that his sister does.

 - Retired Badass: According to Elzbieta, Zofia made a name for herself in the Polish resistance against the Nazis.

 - Science Is Wrong: Krzysztof uses his computer to calculate if the frozen lake will be able to hold Paweł.
 The ice breaks anyway.

 - Stalking Is Love: The premise of Decalogue Six.
 Magda initially is annoyed at Tomek, but she gets over it pretty quick.

 - Teacher/Student Romance: Majka and Wojtek’s background in Decalogue Seven..

 - Theme Tune: The ten episodes begin and end with a nice little piano melody.
 In Decalogue Ten, however, the tune immediately transforms into a rock song, which appears again in the end.